Connect with others who understand.

 Lifestyle Changes

-Complementary therapies, such as meditation, acupuncture, and stress management techniques, have helped some people better manage the pain and symptoms of psoriatic disease, including arthritis mutilans.
+Complementary therapies, like acupuncture, and stress management techniques have helped some people better manage pain and other symptoms of PsA.

-MyPsoriasisTeam is the social network for individuals diagnosed with PsA and psoriasis and their loved ones.
-On MyPsoriasisTeam, you gain a community of more than 112,000 people who understand life with psoriatic disease.
+On MyPsoriasisTeam, the social network for individuals diagnosed with PsA and psoriasis and their loved ones, more than 131,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.

 Do you have psoriatic arthritis mutilans?
 Do you have any tips for reducing the symptoms?
 Share your experience in the comments below, or start a conversation on your Activities page.